Has Bella Hadid Finally Moved On From The Weeknd?

 The Weeknd openly moved on from Bella with singer Selena Gomez and the two have been sharing their love with the public with cute couple poses.
 While the new couple in town continued to show affection for each other it seems Bella is moving on with her life.

-Bella and The Weeknd broke up last year in November and despite the painful breakup, Hadid has said that she believes that one has to pull, though.
+Bella and The Weeknd broke up last year in November and despite the painful breakup, Hadid has said that she believes that one has to pull through.

 According to Page Six’s source, Bella was allegedly very flirty at the Love Magazine and Burberry London Fashion Week party.